bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-android-apps.md

 The **Deploy to bitrise.io** Step uploads all the artifacts related to your build into the [ APPS & ARTIFACTS ](/builds/build-artifacts-online/)tab on your Build's page.

 You can share the generated APK with your team members using the build's URL.
 You can also notify user groups or individual users that your APK has been built.
+If your build Step is configured to produce an AAB, you can still deploy an APK using the **Build Universal APK** Step.

 1. Go to the **Deploy to bitrise.io** Step.
 2. In the **Notify: User Roles**, add the role so that only those get notified who have been granted with this role.
 Or fill out the **Notify: Emails** field with email addresses of the users you want to notify.
 Make sure you set those email addresses as [secret Environment Variables](/builds/env-vars-secret-env-vars/)!
 These details can be also modified under **Notifications** if you click the **eye** icon next to your generated APK in the **APPS & ARTIFACTS** tab.